sjwjames/ttenv/README.md

+# We build this repo based on https://github.com/coco66/ttenv, and appreicate the author open-sourced their code.
 # Target Tracking Environment for Reinforcement Learning (OpenAI gym framework)
 This repository contains target tracking environments for reinforcement learning (RL) presented in the following papers which applies RL to active target tracking problems.
 * Learning to Track Dynamic Targets with Partially Known Environments (https://arxiv.org/abs/2006.10190) : H. Jeong, H. Hassani, M. Morari, D. D. Lee, and G. J. Pappas, “Learning to Track Dynamic Targets with Partially Known Environments,”